 NB $1US = AED 3.67

-How does it compare to other city attraction Passes in Dubai?
+How does it compare to other city attraction passes in Dubai?

-Personally, we think this is the best value for money tourist attraction pass in Dubai if your aim is to see and do a lot in short time.
+Personally, we think this is the best value for money tourist attraction pass in Dubai if your aim is to see and do a lot in a short time.

-What’s excluded on Go City Dubai?
+What’s excluded from Go City Dubai?

-What we noted when comparing the top Dubai city passes, Go City Dubai All-Inclusive doesn’t include is attractions such as:
+What we noted when comparing the top Dubai city attraction passes, Go City Dubai All-Inclusive doesn’t include is attractions such as:

 - The newly opened Museum of the Future